GhostPack/Rubeus/README.md

 If the `/resultlimit:NUMBER` argument is specified, the number of accounts that will be enumerated and roasted is limited to NUMBER.

 If the `/enterprise` flag is used, the spn is assumed to be an enterprise principal (i.e. *user@domain.com*).
 This flag only works when kerberoasting with a TGT.

+If the `/autoenterprise` flag is used, if roasting an SPN fails (due to an invalid or duplicate SPN) Rubeus will automatically retry using the enterprise principal.
+This is only useful when `/spn` or `/spns` is *not* supplied as Rubeus needs to know the target accounts samaccountname, which it gets when querying LDAP for the account information.

 #### kerberoasting opsec